David Marshall (Scottish footballer): International career

 Marshall was first choice during UEFA Euro 2016 qualifying, but was dropped after a 3–0 defeat to Slovakia in October 2016.
 Steve Clarke recalled him in June 2019, when he played in the Euro 2020 qualifiers against Cyprus and Belgium.
 Marshall saved an effort from Eran Zahavi during a penalty shootout against Israel in October 2020, which helped Scotland progress in the Euro 2020 qualifying play-offs.
-He then saved the decisive penalty in another shootout in the playoff final against Serbia, which qualified Scotland for their first major tournament in 22 years.
+He then saved the decisive penalty in another shootout in the play-off final against Serbia, which qualified Scotland for their first major tournament in 22 years.
 His appearance in those matches also set a record for the longest-spanning international career for a Scottish player (16 years 2 months and 26 days), exceeding a record set by 19th-century goalkeeper Ned Doig (Jim Leighton's time ended within two months of Doig's mark); however, Marshall was soon overtaken by Craig Gordon.

 Marshall played in all of Scotland's three matches at the Euro 2020 finals.
 His positioning for a long-range goal by Czech Republic forward Patrik Schick, which was later voted goal of the tournament, was criticised by some observers.

 Following the loss of his first-team place at Derby County, Marshall was dropped from the Scotland squad for World Cup qualifiers in September 2021.
 Marshall was recalled to the squad in March 2022, but had to withdraw due to injury.
-He was again called into the squad in June 2022, but retired from international football following the team's playoff defeat by Ukraine.
+He was again called into the squad in June 2022, but retired from international football following the team's play-off defeat by Ukraine.